PumpMagic/ostrich/README.md

 # Ostrich #

-Ostrich is a Game Boy Sound System player written in Swift.
-Under the covers, it is a Nintendo Game Boy emulator.
+Ostrich is a macOS media player app for playback of Game Boy Sound System files.
+Under the covers, it is a Nintendo Game Boy emulator written in Swift.

+This readme captures how to build and use Ostrich.
+For more technical details, check out [my blog post on it here](http://rmconway.com/ostrich/).

 ![A wild Ostrich appeared](screenshots/1.png)

 ## Status ##

 Ostrich emulates both of the Game Boy's pulse wave channels and can play them back for about half of the Game Boy's commercial titles.
-The other half require emulation of the cartridge memory bank controller (MBC), or some of the more obscure LR35902 instructions, which are currently unsupported.
+The other half require emulation of cartridge memory banking, or some of the more obscure LR35902 instructions, which are currently unsupported.
 The 4-bit wave and noise channels are also currently unsupported.

+Popular working titles including Tetris, Castlevania, Double Dragon, and Batman.

 ## Building ##